By Lisa Cohen and Rabbi Yonatan Neril

 We Need Shabbat in Order to Save Both Ourselves and God’s Earth!

-Observance of Shabbat – taking a day each week to refrain from the transformation of nature – has the potential to alter a person’s feeling of creative and technological control over nature.
-In early nineteenth-century Germany, Rabbi Samson Raphael Hirsch senses the profound relevance of Shabbat for industrial society, exclaiming, “Sabbath in our time!
+Observance of a Sabbath day – taking a day each week to refrain from the transformation of nature – has the potential to alter a person’s feeling of creative and technological control over nature.
+Rabbi Hirsch sensed the profound relevance of Shabbat for industrial society, exclaiming, “Sabbath in our time!
 To cease for a whole day from all business, from all work, in the frenzied hurry-scurry of our time! . . .
 The pulse of life would stop beating and the world perish!
 The world perish?
 On the contrary, it would be saved.”

 Greeting for the End of Shabbat

 As Shabbat ends there is a unique ceremony that blesses the division between the holiness of the Shabbat day from the normal routine of the rest of the week.
 Without a busy, hectic routine of “doing” we could not appreciate the greatness of time for “being”, so this differentiation shows our gratefulness.
-The Havdalah blessings on wine, a plaited candle and the smell of spices marks this differentiation.
+The Havdalah (meaning ‘separation’) ceremony involves blessings on wine, spices, and a braided candle to mark the transition from the Sabbath to the new week.

 Finally, with recharged batteries, a rested body and soul we wish each other greetings of – “Shavua Tov”.
 “Shavua” is the Hebrew word for “week” and “tov” is the Hebrew word for “good”.
 So, having been replenished spiritually and physically by a Shabbat Shalom, a peaceful Shabbat, a day of rest, we wish each other to have a good week – Shavua Tov!